tudorsmt/nextcloud-aio-manual-backup/README.md

 The scripts should be simple enough to not cause too much confusion.

+## Running the backup script

+Just run the `run-backup.sh` script.
+If backup is running to slow, see the `BORG_COMPRESSION` variable in the `backup-nextcloud.sh` script.

 ## Where is my backup?

 In the directory `storage`.
 It is owned by `root`.
 If you want to change this, open the container shell